-Like in most states, adverse possession in Pennsylvania can be proven based on the character of a trespasser's possession and the length of time he or she possesses the land.
-While some aspects of adverse possession are spelled out in local legislation, courts dictate the elements that a trespasser must establish.
-A trespasser's possession must be:
+Like in most states, adverse possession in Pennsylvania can be proven based on the character of a trespasser's possession and the length of time they possess the land.
+For immediate neighbor situations, specifically for real estate no more than one-half acre that has been improved by a single-family occupied dwelling, the trespasser's possession must be:

 For example, imagine that Barry and June live next to one another in Bucks County.
 There is no dividing fence or apparent boundary between their yards.
 Barry builds a shed that is actually on June's side of the property, covering about ten square feet of earth.
 June says nothing, though she surely saw the shed.
 Barry uses the shed as if it were on his own land.
 He does this for ten years.
 Under the rubric described above, Barry can probably establish that he "owns" the land on which he was encroaching.
 From June's perspective, she could have stopped Barry by demanding over those years that he remove his shed, or sign a rental agreement, which would make the use an agreed-upon one, rather than a "hostile" one.
 But Pennsylvania courts will not allow her to suddenly eject Barry after sitting on her rights for a decade.

 For other sorts of adverse possession, the required period is 21 years.
 See 42 Pa.
 Cons.
 Stat. § 5530.